Ashwood – Bishopville, South Carolina

 The Ashwood community in Lee County was developed in the 1930s as part of President Franklin Roosevelt’s New Deal.
-After the stock market crash of 1929, President Roosevelt created a plan to help make poor Americans self-sufficient, particularly rural Southerners and tenant farmers.
+After the stock market crash of 1929, President Roosevelt created a plan to help impoverished Americans, particularly rural Southerners and tenant farmers, become self-sufficient.
 The Resettlement Administration Projects, part of the New Deal, would convert defunct farmland into workable farms owned by residents and surrounded by a community of support facilities such as schools, barns, and silos.

 The Ashwood School Gymnasium was built in 1938 and quickly became a place where residents could congregate for plays, concerts, community meetings, and sports after school hours.
 The school is no longer in operation, though the gymnasium building still serves as a community center for the people of Ashwood.